We might have been stuck inside for the best part of this year, but that hasn’t stopped us from being...Read article

-Education has the power to change lives and every child should have the same opportunities available to them; wherever they live and whatever their background.
-Over the last couple of decades Autism and other disabilities such as dyslexia have been made more aware of and have very much been at the forefront of educational specialist minds.
-The National Curriculum includes a clear statement about inclusion, setting out the principles by which all schools should embrace diversity and provide for all pupils individually.
+Education has the power to change lives, and every child should have the same opportunities available to them, wherever they live and whatever their background.
+Over the last couple of decades, Autism and other disabilities such as dyslexia have been made more aware of and have very much been at the forefront of educational specialist minds.
+The National Curriculum includes a clear statement about inclusion, setting out the principles that all schools should embrace diversity and provide for all pupils individually.

 Where does Sensory come into this?

 Over the years, Rhino has provided a variety of sensory equipment to special schools, private parents and mainstream schools to help with Autism.
 Many people on the autism spectrum have difficulty processing everyday sensory information.
 Any of the senses may be over or under-sensitive, or both at different times.
 These sensory differences can affect behaviour and can have a profound effect on a person’s life.

 If someone is having a meltdown or not responding, there are things that sensory can do to help.
 Often, small changes to the environment can make a difference, for example, making a room light or dark, creating a focus area or a calming, comforting, secure space.
 Many special schools and mainstream schools have a sensory room or area which can easily be adapted to suit a mixture of needs and behaviours for those on the autism spectrum or with special needs.

 Blaenau Gwent Council set out plans to increase provision for children and young people with autism spectrum disorder in the borough.
 The plans were agreed, and it was decided to open an autism resource centre at Glanhowy School.
 Glanhowy Primary school already had a complex needs resource base, but the plans have seen it re-open as a base for children with autism.
 Rhino UK won the tender to design and create the sensory room at the school, which was installed in August 2016.
 The sensory room will open in September 2016 with the full base provisions.